 - The student shall be counted present for the entire week when he or she is provided HHB instruction on an individual basis or as part of a group by the HHB teacher for a minimum of three hours per week.
-Note: The HHB code should be used to record attendance which is not the FTE code used for a student being "present". - A student shall be counted absent for the week when the HHB teacher's visit is cancelled by the parent/guardian, emancipated minor or student 18 years of age or older.
+Note: The HHB code should be used to record attendance which is not the FTE code used for a student being "present". - A student is counted present when he/she has completed online coursework as approved through the DeKalb County School System and monitored by the HHB teacher or the classroom teacher for each course.
+NOT working on the assigned courses all week will result in dismissal from homebound services, unless the student is hospitalized or, for some other documented reason, unable to work online. - A student shall be counted absent for the week when the HHB teacher's visit is cancelled by the parent/guardian, emancipated minor or student 18 years of age or older.
 At the discretion of the HHB Office, the cancelled session may be rescheduled.
-Once the schedule is complete, the student is counted in accordance with the Georgia State Board of Education Rule 160-5-1-.10 Student Attendance. - Make-up sessions will only be allowed for sessions missed due to illness or family emergencies, and when cancellations are made 24 hours prior to scheduled sessions.
-If possible, make-up for missed sessions must be completed within the same week the session is cancelled.
-An excessive number of cancellations, i.e., three or more in a nine-week period, may result in termination of
+Once the schedule is complete, the student is counted in accordance with the Georgia State Board of Education Rule 160-5-1-.10 Student Attendance.